-Halloween is upon us, and things are getting spooky.
+Halloween is upon us and things are getting spooky.

-Observed to usher in the darkest half of the year, celebrants believe the barriers between the physical and spirit worlds break down and are at their thinnest tonight.
+Ushering in the darkest half of the year, celebrants believe the barriers between the physical and spirit worlds break down and are at their thinnest tonight.
 It’s said that this allows for more interaction between humans and the denizens of the otherworld so you may feel a ghostly presence.

 It’s worth ignoring the 2017 reboot with mixed reviews and instead opting for the 2003 Black Mirror original.
 Future Games’ release is everything you’d hope for from a point-and-click for Halloween.
 The pace can be a little slow at times and you’ll find yourself revisiting locations, so you’ll need a measure of patience to reach the end.
 But it’s worth playing for its story about a strange tragedy which has decimated a family since the Middle Ages, and a fight to escape a fate which won’t stop until it has claimed every member.